NickAndreew/kafkaproj-play/README.md

 # Current Issues

- - [ ] Kafka Producer does not send the message - drops with 'org.apache.kafka.common.errors.TimeoutException',
- however, it can be a lack of resources on my personal PC, I don't know what it is yet, need more time debugging, Kafka Tool almost stopped responding, got very slow and didn't load data, so it might be just my local issue, and you might not experience the same problems on a more powerful machine, but it is less likely the case.
- I guess it should be something with Kafka/Docker Network configurations.

- - [ ] Database has not been tested yet but it should be working.

  - [ ] Dependency Injection should be rewritten, optimized.
 Currently, it's just a bear minimum of java boilerplate code, to run the stack of technologies required.